Blaze-Scripts/bs-loadingscreen/README.md

 - 👨‍🌾 Tips: Engaging typewriter animation for tips
 - 🧪 Tested with RedM Canary latest builds

-> ⚠️ **IMPORTANT**: As of May 21, 2025, the loading screen feature is **only supported in RedM Canary**.
-You must use the Canary branch of RedM for this resource to work properly.
-The loading screen feature was recently re-added to RedM Canary and is not available in the stable branch (soon.).

 ---

 ## 🎬 Preview